Trading Update for the Second Half of 2013

 Based on the reserves approved in Q4 2012, the design documents were completed for the Evgraf prospect.
 The project was approved by various regulatory bodies and is currently being reviewed by the State Examination Board.

 Mnogovershinnoye – Khabarovsk region, Russia

-Diamond core drilling activity in respect of underground resource conversion totalled 16,255 metres for the full year and was in line with budget.
+Diamond core drilling activity in respect of underground resource conversion totalled 6,152 metres during H2 2013, in line with budget.